 Big Agnes calls the Diamond Park 15 a sleeping bag, but it really isn't, except for sometimes when it is.
-It is more of a flexible sleep component system that converts from a back country bed style unit into a full featured, stand alone quilt or even a mummy style bag with the optional Wedgie Bag Expander.
+It is more of a flexible sleep component system that converts from a back country bed style unit into a full featured, standalone quilt or even a mummy style bag with the optional Park Bag Wedgie Expander.
 Great for those who want flexibility without having to purchase a quiver of bags and quilts.

 - Warm in excess of rating

 - Quilt configuration great for hammock

 - Lacks real sleeping pad control